Politics of Quebec: National policy

 In addition, Quebec defines itself as a free and democratic state of law.

 On October 30, 2003, the National Assembly adopted a resolution reaffirming that the people of Quebec form a nation, as well as a motion on May 22, 2008, citing:

 Federal policy

 Quebec participates in federal political life in different ways.

 Since 1969, the Official Languages Act has allowed Quebec to integrate better into the Canadian community, in addition to guaranteeing a legal and linguistic context conducive to the development of the province.

 The Quebec premier is part of the Council of the Federation, which allows it to participate proactively in the federation.

-Quebec possesses a network of three offices, each lead by one station chief, for representing itself and defending its interests in Canada: one in Moncton (for Atlantic Canada), one in Toronto (for Ontario and Western Canada) and one in Ottawa (for the federal government).
+Quebec possesses a network of three offices, each led by one station chief, for representing itself and defending its interests in Canada: one in Moncton (for Atlantic Canada), one in Toronto (for Ontario and Western Canada) and one in Ottawa (for the federal government).
 These offices' mandate is to ensure an institutional presence of the Government of Quebec near other Canadian governments and to allow Quebec to interact effectively with the other provinces of the country.